AlexJuarez/btc-market-legacy/README.md

 # Cool side project

-[] need to work on bitcoind framework
+- [x] need to work on bitcoind framework
-[] need to put server config files into a repo
+- [x] need to put server config files into a repo
-[] need to start on admin functionality
+- [.5] need to start on admin functionality
+- [ ] work on creating cart flow, update | checkout -> enter address -> confirm -> complete
+- [ ] work adding a custom listings type with order information

+#TODO: - custom listing ideas
+listings should have a order completion form, this will be part of the checkout process. dump a raw blob of unstructured data.

 sudo apt-get install bitcoind